tejas-srikanth/DCGAN/README.md

 # FaceMaker
-Generating faces with a DCGAN
+Generating faces with a DCGAN using PyTorch, Amazon SageMaker, and Amazon S3.

 ### Final Result: